DrBushyTop/FarmIoT/README.md

 - Azure AD is assumed to exist already
 - The templates only deploy one region of the application.
 Small tweaks will be needed for multiregion deployments.
 For example traffic manager & cosmosDB replication need to be adjusted.
 - Telemetry from all functions & app service go to the Application insights instance in the region.
 It's worth considering either having a single instance in one region, or creating a central place for logs where all the app insights instances stream to (requires custom setup).
 - App service needs to be at least a standard sku to allow for autoscaling.
+Currently set to scale out at 70% cpu use, scale in at 10% cpu use.
+Both averaging in the last 10 minutes.
-- Customer DB does not have autoscaling, but a primitive version could be implemented with Cosmonaut: https://chapsas.com/cosmosdb-action-level-autoscaling-with-cosmonaut/
+- Customer DBs do not have autoscaling, but a primitive version for cosmosDB could be implemented with Cosmonaut: https://chapsas.com/cosmosdb-action-level-autoscaling-with-cosmonaut/
+- Separating the functions into multiple function apps raises the complexity of the solution, but will allow the functions to scale independent of each other.
 - The parameters are mostly for example purposes only.
-- Twilio is not in scope of the deployment.
+- Twilio is not in scope of the deployment, but would handle the SMS sending in the notification function app.

 ## Code remarks